-Our automated user provisioning (AUM) allows allows you to import and configure your New Relic users from your identity provider via SCIM.
+Our automated user management (AUM) allows allows you to import and configure your New Relic users from your identity provider via SCIM.
 This guide provides Azure AD-specific details on how to configure the New Relic Azure AD SCIM/SSO application.

 - Click on All services in the left hand menu.